 During this expedition, campers will learn the basics of outdoor living, from tent setup and cooking to navigation and packing a backpack.
 As the group travels and becomes accustomed to life in the mountains, campers will have opportunities to form friendships and practice their skills as a leader, while still learning faith-based, outdoor, and leadership skills from their instructors.
 This trip is designed for a range of campers: those who have never gone camping before to individuals who have backpacking experience, perhaps even with Camp Wojtyla.
 By the end of this excursion, campers can gain a greater love and understanding of God, their Self, and Others and be more excited to spend time outside in Creation!

-(*Due to permitting constraints, course area subject to change)
+*Due to permitting constraints, course area is subject to change

 Weather and Other Challenges